ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 ### Docker <!-- Nick -->
 We started with a recap of the theory behind creating images and spinning up containers.
-Soon we were setting up our own images and learned how to run our applications in a container.
+Soon we were creating our own images and learned how to run our applications in a container.
-On the way we experienced hands-on the advantages of docker like faster configuration and how it fits nicely in the process of CI/CD.
-Thanks [Tom Verelst](/author/tom-verelst/) for guiding us in the docker world.
+On the way we experienced the advantages of docker and how it fits nicely in the process of CI/CD.
+Thanks [Tom Verelst](/author/tom-verelst/) for guiding us into the docker world.

 # Recap <!--Everyone -->

-Nick: *"Ordina has given me the chance to further increase my knowledge by involving me in this 'Kickstarter' program.
+Nick: *"Ordina has given me the chance to increase my knowledge by involving me in the Kickstarter program.
-      It was great to learn about their top-notch stack from our own experts.
+        It was great to learn about the top-notch Ordina stack from our own experts.
         This is exactly what I was looking for.
-      The kickstarter program just ended and I'm eager to start using my knowledge in an enterprise environment again"*
+        The kickstarter program just ended and I'm eager to start using my knowledge in an enterprise environment again.
+        Ordina also provides plenty of other learning opportunities.
+        Since I arrived, I could join an interesting seminar or workshop every week."*

 Sam: *"The opportunity you get at Ordina to learn from experienced developers is something you can't miss.
         The Ordina Kickstarter Trajectory is the perfect example of how it should be.